johhoi/codeleft/_posts/2017-03-24-Qvitter_and_GNU_Social.md

+---
-# Qvitter and GNU Social
+title: Qvitter and GNU Social
+layout: post
+---

-Qvitter and GNU Social combines to enable a free microblog.
+Qvitter and GNU Social is combined into a free microblog.
 It is a replication of Twitter but without the commercial aspects.

 Quitter is based on open source software and it is a combination of the platform [GNU Social](https://gnu.io/social/) and a UI [Qvitter](https://git.gnu.io/h2p/Qvitter).